c4s4/python-continuum/README.rst

 Installation
 ============

-You can install it using PIP, typing *pip install continuum*.
+You can install it using PIP, typing *pip install continuum_ci*.
 This will install the *continuum* script in you PATH.
-You may also download the archive, expand it and type in the created directory *sudo python setup.py install*.
+You may also download the archive, expand it and type in the created directory *python setup.py install*.

 While calling continuum, you must pass the configuration file name on the command line::